moritzWa/wallawitsch-gmail.com/src/content/the-graph-collaboration-puzzle.md

 # The Puzzle

 Knowledge Graph collaboration sounds like a straightforward feature to implement.
 However, the complexity of collaborating on a graph is magnitudes more complex than that of a single document.
-To summarize, there are many problems and puzzles to be solved until this value is unlocked.
+To summarize, there are many problems and puzzles to be solved until this value is unlocked..

 ## Private and non-private